 Bridal Veil Falls, North Cascades

-Distance: 4.4 miles round trip, 850 feet elevation gain, Northwest Forest Pass required
+Distance: 4.4 miles round trip, 850 feet elevation gain, Northwest Forest Pass required to park.

 Info: Mt.
 Baker Snoqualmie National Forest, Snohomish County